urbanjost/M_starpac/README.md

                         solution.
 The user should examine the model and  data to identify and  remove the cause of the singularity.

-               IERR = 4 indicates that at least one of the standardized residu- als   could  not  be  computed  because   its  standard deviation was  zero.
-The validity  of the   variance- covariance matrix is questionable.
+               IERR = 4 indicates that at least one of the standardized residuals   could  not  be  computed  because   its  standard deviation was  zero.
+The validity  of the
+			variance-covariance matrix is questionable.

                                     <13-6>